ilazvy/ilazvy/README.md

 - 💡 I specialize in frontend development for UI/UX
 - ⚙️ I also work with backend tools when needed (Spring Boot, PostgreSQL, MongoDB)
 - 🎯 Always learning new frameworks, tools, and best practices
-- 🌎 Based in Mexico
+- 🌎 I'm from Mexico

 ---